-In the world of teeny, tiny sweet treats, petit fours are the queen.
-These cute little squares of cake are wrapped in sweet fondant and usually topped with piped royal icing flowers.
-I decided to give mine an update with brightly colored coatings and a sprinkling of confetti, but we'll give you the skills to make 'em any way you like.
-Aren't you fancy!
+In the world of teeny, tiny treats, the French dessert known as petit fours reign supreme.
+These cute little squares of cake are wrapped in sweet fondant and usually topped with piped royal icing flowers .
+But if you want a more modern twist, this tutorial gives the sweets an update with brightly-colored coatings and a generous sprinkling of confetti.

 - 1 cup candy melts